 If it is impossible to find the owner of the damaged car or the property damaged, leave a note with the names and addresses of the driver and owners of the cars concerned.

 Immediately inform your agent and/or your insurance provider.
 You should report the car accident to the Department of Motor Vehicles within ten days if someone is injured or the vehicle damage exceeds $750.00.
 Failure to notify the DMV could lead to your driver's license being suspended.

 Dealing With Your Insurance Company After A Car Accident in California

-Q. After I file a claim with my insurance provider, what will happen?
+Q. What will happen after I file a claim with my insurance provider?

 A. For more details about the loss, the insurance provider may contact you and make a written or registered declaration.
 Often an investigation under oath may be required.
 Other drivers and witnesses could also be questioned as part of the inquiry.
-You must provide your loss reports (injuries, medical costs, missed earnings, etc.) if you have medical bills or an uninsured motorist claim.
+If you have medical bills or an uninsured motorist claim, you must provide your loss reports (injuries, medical costs, missed earnings, etc.).

 Q. If the insurance provider does not contact me, what do I do?